Create a group

 -

-Optional: in the unit Ports check the ports to which the security group will be assigned.
-Ports with the following enabled are available port security When you create a group on the selected ports, any active sessions that do not comply with the group rules will be terminated.
+Optional: In the Ports block, select the ports to which the security group will be assigned.
+Ports with port security enabled that are not connected to devices or connected to a cloud server are available .
 After the group is created, any active sessions that do not comply with the group rules will be terminated on the selected ports.

 -